auth0/laravel-auth0/README.md

 ### Publish SDK configuration

-Use Laravels CLI to generate an Auth0 configuration file within your project:
+Use Artisan to generate an Auth0 configuration file within your project:

 ```
-php artisan vendor:publish --tag auth0-config
+php artisan vendor:publish --tag=auth0-config
 ```

 A new file will appear within your project, `app/config/auth0.php`.
 You should avoid making changes to this file directly.